 Normal Infant Sleep Development

-Sleep is a developmental process, and our sleep needs change throughout our lifetimes.
+It is important to remember that sleep is a developmental process, and that sleep needs will change throughout our lifetimes.

 Night-waking is normal during early infancy and healthy babies experience several awakenings per night at the end of sleep cycles.